-Attendees will work together to capture and preserve federal data that is at risk for deletion or alteration.
-Hosted by RDAP, attendees of all skill levels are invited to join us in capturing, describing, uploading, and preserving at-risk federal data to contribute to the Data Rescue Project.
-There will be a brief introduction to the session led by Lena Bohman and other members of the Data Rescue Project Team will be available to answer questions and provide assistance.
+Attendees will work together to capture and preserve federally-funded data that was previously publicly-available on the USAID's knowledge platform.
+Co-hosted by RDAP, DataFirst, and ICPSR, attendees of all skill levels are invited to join us in capturing, describing, uploading, and preserving at-risk federal data to contribute to the Data Rescue Project.
+For this data rescue, we will be focusing on education data collected by USAID.
+There will be a brief introduction to the session led by members of the Data Rescue Project Team and members of the team will be available to answer questions and provide assistance.

 Please send any questions to Tess Grynoch at past-pres@rdapassociation.org.